werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

   stage: deploy
   script:
     - type multiwerf && source <(multiwerf use 1.0 beta)
-    - type werf && source <(werf ci-env gitlab --tagging-strategy tag-or-branch)
+    - type werf && source <(werf ci-env gitlab --tagging-strategy tag-or-branch --verbose)
     ## Next command makes deploy and will be discussed further
-    - werf deploy
+    - werf deploy --stages-storage :local
         --set "global.env=${CI_ENVIRONMENT_SLUG}"
         --set "global.ci_url=$(echo ${CI_ENVIRONMENT_URL} | cut -d / -f 3)"
   ## It is important that the deploy stage depends on the build stage.
 If the build stage fails, deploy stage should not start.